Privacy Policy

 a.
 Account & identity.
 When you sign in (via Google / Firebase Authentication) we receive your email, name, and an authentication token.
 We store a user record and authentication state.

 d.
 Content & derived data.
-From the above we create and store: source "artifacts", proactive notifications (the central object of the product), the correlated context behind each notification, discussion threads, and vector embeddings used for retrieval.
+From connected content we create and store source artifacts, proactive notifications, correlated context, discussion threads, call insights, and vector embeddings used for retrieval.

 e.
 Billing data.
 Payments are processed by our Merchant of Record, Polar (which uses Stripe).
 We do not receive or store your full card details.
 We store your subscription status and provider identifiers (e.g. customer/subscription IDs, invoice metadata).